nermeenwageh10/Leetcode-Solutions/Beginner level/README.md

 # Programming Language  :
   Choose Your Comfortable Language you want to solve by.
-# What do you want to know to start solving :
+# What do you need to know to start solving :
   - Variables
   - Strings
   - If Conditions